 Leonardo da Vinci Museum entrance with flying machine exhibit in Rome.

 Get your booking confirmed instantly

-See over 65 full-scale models drawn from da Vinci's codes, like flying machines and a bicycle.
+Witness over 65 full-scale models from da Vinci’s codes at The Leonardo, including flying machines and a bicycle.

-Travel back to the past and visit the remains of a burial temple dating back to 43 BC.
+Step back into history with the remains of a burial temple dating back to 43 BC located near Sacra Rota.

+Leonardo da Vinci Museum entrance with flying machine exhibit in Rome.